 (d) Wind direction and speed.

-Frequency and timing of observations

 2.4.7 At upper-air synoptic stations, the frequency of synoptic observations should be four per day, and these should be made at the standard times of upper-air synoptic observations.

 2.4.8 At upper-air synoptic stations, upper-air observations shall be made and reported at least at 0000 and 1200 UTC.